joshuacroff/Side_Jobs_Documentation/README.md

 **Methodology**

+***Privacy Considerations***

+In taking on this project, my goal was to document my analysis methodology for a general audience so others could learn from my process.
+All data and results however are private and shared only with the project client.

 ***Summary***

 For this analysis, three static [isochronal maps](http://wiki.openstreetmap.org/wiki/Isochrone) were created based on three proposed office locations.
 The three maps show [commute times](https://en.wikipedia.org/wiki/Isochrone_map#/media/File:Drive_time_isochrones_airports_northern_Finland.png) instead of commute distance from each proposed location.